telehash/telehash.github.io/protocol.md

 These requests are always sent with a `"end":true` and no response is generated.

+If a sender has multiple known public network paths back to it, it should include an [alts](#alts) array with those paths, such as when it has a valid public ipv6 address.

 <a name="connect" />
 ### `"type":"connect"` - Connect to a hashname

 The connect request is an immediate result of a peer request and must also contain an `"ip":"1.2.3.4"` and `"port":5678` with the values being of the peer requestor and a BODY of their public key.
+The `ip` value may be an IPv4 or IPv6 address, whatever the network path info is from the incoming `peer` that generated it.

 The recipient can use the given IP, port, and public key to send an open request to the target.
 If a NAT is suspected to exist, the target should have already sent a packet to ensure their side has a path mapped through the NAT and the open should then make it through.

+When an [alts](#alts) is included, each network path type included should also be sent an open (one for "ipv4" and one for "ipv6", etc).

 These requests are also sent with a `"end":true` and no response is generated.